LanguageMachines/CLIN28_ST_spelling_correction/README.md

 #### FoLiA

 The JSON option is the simpler and sufficient option for this task.
-But if you want to leverage the full information available in the input document, you can fall back to use the original FoLiA input.
+But if you want to leverage the full information available in the input document, you can fall back on using the original FoLiA input.

 The FoLiA format is extensively documented; consult the [FoLiA website](https://proycon.github.io/folia), we particularly refer to section 2.10.8 on corrections.
 Python